fsfe/reuse-docs/spec.md

       `.git/`).
     - The files ignored by the version control system (example: files listed in `.gitignore`).
-    - Submodules of the Project's version control system.
-Each submodule is understood as a separate Project.
+    - Submodules of the Project's version control system and Meson subprojects.
+      Each submodule and Meson subproject is understood as a separate Project.
     - The files in the `.reuse/` directory in the root of the Project.
 This directory MUST contain only files relevant for the operation of the REUSE Tool.